DustVoice/DustArch/DustArch.typ

 In order to install a desired `AUR` package, you _must_ switch to your normal, non-`root` user, because `makepkg` doesn't run as `root`.

 === Software categories

 In this guide, software is categorized in three different categories

-- `Console` software is intended to be used with either the native linux console, or with a terminal emulator
+/ `console`: Intended to be used with either the native linux console, or with a terminal emulator

-- `GUI` software is intended to be used within a graphical desktop environment
+/ `GUI`: Intended to be used within a graphical desktop environment

-- `Hybrid` software can either be used within both a console and a graphical desktop environment (e.g. `networkmanager`), or there are packages available for both a console and a graphical desktop environment (e.g. `pulseaudio` with `pulsemixer` for `Console` and `pavucontrol` for `GUI`)
+/ `hybrid`: To be used either within both a console and a graphical desktop environment (e.g. `networkmanager`), or there are packages available for both a console and a graphical desktop environment (e.g. `pulseaudio` with `pulsemixer` for `Console` and `pavucontrol` for `GUI`)

 === Software installation

 In this guide, I'll be explicitly listing the packages installed in a specific section at the beginning of the individual sections.

 This allows you to